PeaceAndCubeMC/PACUtilities/README.md

-# PACEssentials
+# PACUtilities
-A plugin extending Essentials features
+A plugin adding miscellaneous features

 ## Features
 - Play a sound when receiving a private message.
+Requires Essentials.